 Here are some of my favorite superfoods snacks that are easy to offer to our children:

 - Blueberries – Blueberries are, “high in antioxidants and they also contain fiber, Vitamin A and Vitamin C,” according to Wholesomebabyfood.
-We offer blueberries among other berries, often as a complement for breakfast and on their own as a snack!
-Our boys love them and they are great superfoods for them to consume too.
+We offer blueberries among other berries, often as a complement for breakfast or as a snack!
+Our boys love them.
+We love them also because they are great superfoods.
 When our boys were under 12 months, I would simply cut the blueberries in half prior to giving them a delicious and nutritious bowlful of berries.

-- Bee Pollen – this is a superfood my three and four year olds love.
-It is naturally sweet tasting (resembling honey in flavor).
+- Bee Pollen – this is a superfood my preschoolers love since it is naturally sweet tasting (resembling honey in flavor).
 Bee pollen are tiny balls or granules that are collected by worker bees on their body as they collect nectar from flowers.
-We purchase ours at our local farmer’s market.
+We purchase our bee pollen at our local farmer’s market because it is fresh.
 According to the Weston A. Price Foundation, bee pollen reduces symptoms of: “allergies, asthma, menstrual irregularities, constipation, diarrhea, anemia, low energy, cancer, rheumatism, arthritis and toxic conditions.”
 We eat it by a small spoonful or sprinkle it on top of whole-milk yogurt.
-I read that some people can have allergic reactions to bee pollen since it often contains bee parts.
-Therefore, the advice I took was to start with small amounts.
-Then we increased to about a teaspoon full per day.

 - Grass-Fed Butter – we add grass-fed butter into our daily diet by using it as a fat to cook our vegetables, meats and sometimes fruits.
 It is a great fat to have in your daily diet.
 We often use it for baking.
 I love Kerrygold Pure Irish butter because I can purchase it at Whole Foods for a good price.
 It is a great quality grass-fed butter.
 It is very satisfying to eat butter and helps you absorb great nutrients in your meal.
 I also love the Organic Valley grass-fed butter brand and will stock up on these when they are on sale.